jicarretero/muliphein/README.md

 Of course, if I forward the requests to 2 different servers, the responses can be different.
 So, what one will be returned?.
 Here some decisions have been adopted, and these decisions are opinionated, maybe this change in the future.

-- On POSTS / PATCH / PUT / DELETE - Resposes are returned from Canis majore (or whatever CANIS_MAJOR_URL is.
-In case of 40X or 50x responses, it will return the NGSILD_BROKER_URL.
+- On POSTS / PATCH / PUT / DELETE - Resposes are returned from Canis majore (or whatever CANIS_MAJOR_URL is).
+In case of 40X or 50x responses, it will return the ngsi-ld broker response (or whatever it is NGSILD_BROKER_URL).

-- On GET / HEAD - It won't forward anything to CANIS_MAJOR and it will return whatever the NGSILD_BROKER returns.
+- On GET / HEAD - It won't forward anything to Canis Major (CANIS_MAJOR_URL) and it will return whatever the NGSI-LD Broker response (NGSILD_BROKER_URL).

 This piece of software also solves a glitch between the Canis Major and OrionLD.
 At this moment, there are some know issues with Orion LD POSTS to `.../attrs` and Canis Major doesn't support PATCH to `.../attrs`, so, the following rule applies: